vanillabp/spring-boot-support/README.md

 In a decentralized environment workload is fetched rather than pushed to deal with back-pressure (e.g. Camunda 7's external tasks or Camunda 8's workers).
 In a load-balanced cluster environment, to identify each particular node fetching jobs from an external service in a unique way, the client has to pass a worker ID to that service.
 This worker ID is typically fetched from the environment like the host's IP address or a Kubernetes pod's name.

-To read this ID from the environment and pass it to the client bean is a feature of the Spring application class `ModuleAndWorkerAwareSpringApplication`.
-First the system environment `WORKER_ID` is read and if empty then the Java system property `WORKER_ID` is used.
+To read this ID from the environment and pass it to the client bean, is a feature of the Spring application class `ModuleAndWorkerAwareSpringApplication`:
+1. First the system environment `WORKER_ID` is read
+2. If empty then the Java system property `WORKER_ID` is used.
+3. If still not given, then the Java system property `workerId` is used.

 So, one can start the Java process like this: